MicrosoftDocs/dynamics-365-intelligent-order-management/topics/dom.md

 - **Source List**: The fulfillment sources that must be considered when the optimization service is performing the optimization.

 - **Use real inventory**: Indicates whether the optimization service should consider inventory from the Inventory Visibility service.
-If this setting is turned off, the system assumes unlimited inventory at the sources.
+If this setting is turned off, the system assumes unlimited inventory at the source.
 This setting overrides the setting that is defined at the source.

 - **Simulation**: Indicates if the strategy will be used to simulate sourcing.
 In the **Fulfillment plan** output, the system writes a flag to indicate that the processing run is a simulation.